[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 That was my blind spot: a lack of distance.
 A confusion between emotional value and market value.

-Between late 2022 and 2025, I took a real break.
+Between late 2022 and 2025, I stepped away.
+Properly.
 I needed distance.
-I needed to remember why I had started.
+I needed to remember why I had started in the first place.

 I needed to escape a logic where every lost auction felt like a personal failure.